wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Navigate into this directory and get started: quarkus dev
 ```

-This will create an initial maven project with the following structure:
+A successful initialization creates an initial Maven project with the following structure:

 ```bash
 $ tree